 As rightly put by Vladimir Ilyich Lenin, "There are decades where nothing happens, and then there are weeks when decades happen".
-Why am I referring to this quote?
+Why am I referring to this guote?
 Well, while it has certainly not been weeks, I think it is fair to say that SMIORE, in the last couple of years, has transformed itself completely - perhaps at the fastest pace ever in our history.
 The Company has evolved to become a new and improved version of itself.
 At the risk of sounding repetitive, I will remind you that while our business canvas has transformed in response to the changing industry landscape and in anticipation of upcoming trends, what will never change are our core values and principles - we will always remain true to my forefathers' vision.
 SMIORE was, is and will be a Company that will always uphold the same values that it has for over a century now.
 We will continue to believe in scientific and systematic mining, extracting but never exploiting our finite natural resources.

-environment friendly, as we believe in conserving it in whatever way we can, be it through afforestation, reclamation, environment protection or rehabilitation.
+Our operations have always been environment friendly, as we believe in thanking nature for its bountiful gifts and conserving it in whatever way we can, be it through afforestation, reclamation, environment protection or rehabilitation.
 Further, our duty and responsibility towards our employees remain undeterred, as we uphold the principles of being a fair and just employer even today.
 Ensuring optimal health and safety of our employees will always be our topmost priority, and we will focus on improving their quality of life through welfare initiatives, as we have in the past.